Why Minimalism Could Be the Love of Your Life

 Madeline is not alone.
 The U.S. Department of Energy statistics shows that one-quarter of people with two-car garages have so much stuff they can’t park a car in them.
 When space runs out in the garage, one in eleven households rent a self-storage space and spends over $1000 a year in rent.
 And all the stuff they have in their homes?
-It costs an average of $10 a square foot to store items in your home, so the simple math?
-An average 2,000 square foot house would be $20,000 a year.
+It costs an average of $10 a square-foot to store items in your home, so the simple math?
+An average 2,000-square-foot house would be $20,000 a year.
 The average American household has 300,000 items (Los Angeles Times), and we dispose of more than 68 pounds of clothing every year (US National Library of Medicine cites the EPA Office of Solid Waste).
 That's a lot of stuff.

-As the nation swims in stuff, it's no surprise that the popularity of tidying shows like Maria Kondo are growing, and waves of people are adopting a minimal lifestyle.
+As the nation swims in stuff, it's no surprise that the popularity of tidying shows like Maria Kondo is growing, and waves of people are adopting a minimal lifestyle.
 Yet I think there's much more to the motive, especially during a pandemic.
-For one thing, people have a desire to simplify and calm, and over the last seven months the nation has done some deep thinking on what's important for living.
+For one thing, people have a desire to simplify and calm, and over the last seven months, the nation has done some deep thinking on what's important for living.
 Minimal lifestyles are trending, and it's being led by millennials.

 Less Is More